minio/docs/source/reference/minio-mc/mc-support-perf.rst

 Test Drive Speed Measurements with Custom Specifications
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Run drive read/write performance measurements on a cluster with alias ``minio1`` specificying a blocksize of 64KiB and data read/written from each drive of 2GiB.
+Run drive read/write performance measurements on a cluster with alias ``minio1`` specifying a blocksize of 64KiB and data read/written from each drive of 2GiB.

 .. code-block:: shell
    :class: copyable